derbyps/api-saharaid/_docs/backend-flow.md

 The backend never receives the file bodies.
 If an upload fails, the frontend retries only that S3 upload and does not create another participant.

+The S3 bucket CORS policy must allow the frontend origin to send direct `PUT` requests with `Content-Type`.

 Participant create and update use partial unique database indexes for active rows: `lower(trim(name))` for names and `trim(phone_number)` for phone numbers.
 Soft-deleted rows are excluded from both indexes.

 The metadata request contains the participant UUID, document type, returned S3 key, original filename, content type, size, and last-modified timestamp.
 Before inserting metadata, the backend performs an S3 `HEAD` request and validates object-key ownership, actual size, and actual content type.